EricPascolo/CHECK/README.md

 ### 1.3 Master/Slave submission

 The flags `--master` / `--ssh` and `--hpc` are used to launch tests, via the scheduler/ssh, on the HPC cluster node from login or master node.
-Through `--master¡ flag you enable master/slave mode (via scheduler as default) and with `--hpc` you specify the architecture and cluster nodes where **CHECK** launches the tests:
+Through `--master` flag you enable master/slave mode (via scheduler as default) and with `--hpc` you specify the architecture and cluster nodes where **CHECK** launches the tests:

     check --check linpack@x86,linpack@knl --master --hpc x86:node1,node2/knl:groupnode1/

 You can also use predefined groups of nodes, like "groupnode1" in the string above.
 These groups of nodes are defined in the file `map.hpc` in *hpc* directory in  **CHECKTEST**.
 When you specify more than one node, the default behavior is to launch a unique job on the all nodes selected with the same architecture; but with the flag `--singleton` **CHECK** launches one job for each node selected in hpc flag (including those defined by a group):

     check --check linpack@x86,linpack@knl --master --hpc x86:node1,node2/knl:groupnode1/ --singleton

 The *--ssh* flag, allows the submission of the remote command via ssh following the same rules above.
 In this case, the singleton flag is implicit.

 **CHECK** allow to launch a job  a random set of nodes selected by the scheduler and this can be done by entering a `<job object>` in the nodes list:

     check --check linpack@x86 --master --hpc x86#gpu:node2,'<"nnodes"=4;"queue"="system";"ncpus"=10>',node3

 In this case, the basic parameters of the *x86* architecture with the *gpu* setting will be overwritten and a job will be launched without specifying the nodes list by hostname.
 In a **\<job object>** all the parameters defined in the architecture can be overridden, only *hostlist* will be ignored.